vlameiras/poe-trade-scraper/README.md

 ## POE.TRADE Scraper

-This script allows you to connect to http://poe.trade via websocket search for items that match a specific search pattern.
+This Python (2.7) script allows you to connect to http://poe.trade via websocket search for items that match a specific search pattern.
 When that occurs, the most recent item gets copied to your clipboard

 ### Dependencies
-Python 2.7

 * BeautifulSoup
 * pygame